 Truth of the Python, a literary thriller in which a Vancouver hypnotherapist and his young client discover they have unfinished business with each other—from 25 centuries ago.
 In doing so, he opens a Pandora’s jar of life-changing consequences.
 For it emerges not only that Greg may have been the Greek philosopher Pythagoras, and Philip himself a key figure in that remote time, but that Greg, in trance, can act as a channel—someone who gives voice to nonphysical entities.
 And an entity appears who has knowledge of a painful secret from Philip’s past. . . .

 The Hermit, my first serious short story, in which Alex, a disaffected university student, goes for a walk and unexpectedly arrives at a crossroads in his life.
-(Download it for free when you sign up to my mailing list at the top left-hand side of this page, just below the menu bar.)
+(Download it for free when you sign up to my mailing list.)

 My blog is where I publish thoughts and views that are not (yet) ready for publication as e-books: book reviews, film criticism, prose sketches (renderings of my surroundings recorded in my “prose sketchbook”), and reflections on the Great Ideas—along with progress reports on my projects, including discussion of the ideas, issues, and conflicts underlying these.
 For in a sense a writer is like a duck (or, perchance, a swan!) swimming on a lake, its calm progress on the surface giving no hint of the work going on below, out of sight.
 My blog lets you glimpse the inner workings of the creative process leading to the finished product.

 My Mailing List